ABOUT THE TRAIL

 Master Planning Efforts

 In 2014 the US National Park Service (NPS) office for the Southern Campaign of the American Revolution began a concentrated effort to develop trail master plans for manageable planning sections along the 272-mile historic route of the Overmountain Victory National Historic Trail (OVNHT).
-The first three plans that were completed encompassed planning areas located in North and South Carolina: 1) Lake James to Morganton; 2) Lenoir to Morganton; 3) Elkin to the W. Kerr Scott Reservoir; and 4) Chesnee to Kings Mountain National Military Park.
+The first five plans that were completed encompassed planning areas located in North and South Carolina: 1) Lake James to Morganton; 2) Lenoir to Morganton; 3) Elkin to the W. Kerr Scott Reservoir; and 4) Chesnee to Kings Mountain National Military Park, and Abingdon to Elizabethton.
 These plans were funded through a cost-share program between the NPS, local governments, and non-profit trail organizations.
 NPS leadership determined the planning process associated with these plans to be effective.
 The NPS is now working to develop master plans for the entire trail corridor.